 4 level tablespoons raw goat’s milk yoghurt

-6. Pour the water into a large saucepan, add the lentils, carrot, onion, garlic and bouquet garnet(or equivalent), and bring to the boil.
+6. Pour the water into a large saucepan, add the lentils, carrot, onion, garlic, and bouquet garnet(or equivalent), and bring to a boil.
 Reduce the heat, cover, and cook gently for about 45 minutes, until the lentils have softened.

 Take off the heat, discard the bouquet garnet sachet(if used) and discard cloves from the onion.

 7. Let the soup cool for a few minutes, then pass through a blender or food processor.
 If the soup is too thick, add some more water.

 8. Reheat the soup and pour into warmed bowls.
 Sprinkle with basil and serve with a tablespoon of goat’s yoghurt swirled in the middle of the bowl of soup.

 2 Tablespoons flax seeds

 2 cups fresh blueberries

 Melt chocolate in a bowl over a pan of simmering water frequently stirs until liquid-smooth.
 Stir in the flax seeds and remove them from the heat.